fion-lei/roamio/SETUP.md

     - ``npx expo start --clear``

 #### Troubleshooting for Back-End
+- Issues with the server?
+    - Stop the server `Ctrl+C`, run the development server `npm run dev` and type in `rs` to restart the server
 - Issues with connecting to Front-End?
     - Check IP / Gateway for emulator is correct